 After gathering all necessary information and creating the necessary connection point or users in the cloud service, you can now create the cloud service in Focused Run.

-Input Values for SAP Hybris Cloud for Customer
+Input Values for SAP Sales & Service Cloud

 The second step is to create the end-point for the cloud service.
 The end-point is used to actually connect to the cloud service with user and password.
 Most cloud services use HTTP end-points.

-Input Values for SAP Hybris Cloud for Customer
+Input Values for SAP Sales & Service Cloud

-To be able to monitor interfaces of an on-premise system you first have to add it to Interface & Cloud Monitoring and select the monitoring categories you want to monitor for the system.
+To be able to monitor interfaces of a cloud service you first have to add it to Interface & Cloud Monitoring and select the monitoring categories you want to monitor for the system.

 In the next step, you see all monitoring categories which are available for the system, depending on the system type and the installed software components.
 Some recommended standard monitoring categories are preselected.